takanori-fujiwara/streaming-vis-pca/README.md

 * Incremental PCA for visualizing streaming multidimensional data from:
 ***An Incremental Dimensionality Reduction Method for Visualizing Streaming Multidimensional Data***
 Takanori Fujiwara, Jia-Kai Chou, Shilpika, Panpan Xu, Liu Ren, and Kwan-Liu Ma
-IEEE Transactions on Visualization and Computer Graphics and IEEE VIS 2019 (InfoVis).
+IEEE Transactions on Visualization and Computer Graphics and IEEE VIS 2020 (InfoVis 2019).
 DOI: [10.1109/TVCG.2019.2934433](https://doi.org/10.1109/TVCG.2019.2934433)

 * Demonstration videos from the application implemented in the paper above are available [here](https://takanori-fujiwara.github.io/s/inc-dr/index.html).
 Also, from [the same site](https://takanori-fujiwara.github.io/s/inc-dr/index.html), you can download a source code to reproduce the performance evaluation in the paper.